thewoolleyman/boxbuilder/README.markdown

 with the 'boxbuilder\_terminate\_ec2\_resources' variable set to 'false'.
-This will leave the EC2 builder instance running, and you can then log in and run $HOME/.boxbuilder/boxbuilder\_build\_ami repeatedly.  **WARNING: THIS MEANS YOU MUST TERMINATE ALL CREATED EC2 INSTANCES MANUALLY OR YOU WILL CONTINUE TO BE CHARGED FOR THEM**
+This will leave the EC2 builder instance running, and you can then log in and run $HOME/.boxbuilder/boxbuilder\_build\_ami repeatedly.  **WARNING: THIS MEANS YOU MUST TERMINATE ALL CREATED EC2 INSTANCES MANUALLY OR YOU WILL CONTINUE TO BE CHARGED FOR THEM** Also, be aware there are sometimes intermittent errors related to reusing the same chroot resources for multiple runs of 'boxbuilder\_build\_ami'.

 If you suspect a problem with boxbuilder itself, you can set 'boxbuilder\_debug' to true, and you will get verbose logging of script execution.
 This debug flag is propagated to all other boxbuilder scripts